 The Mansion on O Street is an original, pleasantly eccentric D.C. destination.
-Five row houses are interconnected by a labyrinth of passageways, staircases and 70 secret doors.
-Get lost in its 100 rooms, which are filled with an ever-evolving collection of antiques, fine art, memorabilia and tchotchkes.
+Five row houses are interconnected by a labyrinth of passageways, staircases, and 70 secret doors.
+Get lost in its 100 rooms, which are filled with an ever-evolving collection of antiques, fine art, memorabilia, and tchotchkes.
 Fall in love with something?
 It’s yours, for a price.
 Everything inside is for sale, from the crystal chandeliers to the guitar-faced toilet seats.
-Novelty aside, the Mansion has been a haven for artists and the civil rights movement for decades.
-There is even a room dedicated to Rosa Parks who used to stay here.
-This intimate use of the space, combined with its eclectic juxtaposition of old-world elegance and cultural kitsch, create a truly authentic historical record, one that memorializes the everyday and the treasures that brighten it up.
+Novelty aside, the mansion has been a haven for artists and the civil rights movement for decades.
+There is even a room dedicated to Rosa Parks, who used to stay here.
+This intimate use of the space, combined with its eclectic juxtaposition of old-world elegance and cultural kitsch, creates a truly authentic historical record, one that memorializes the everyday and the treasures that brighten it up.

 By Susan Mason, AFAR Local Expert